 What happens if someone exhibits COVID-19 symptoms while they are at camp?

 We will isolate them for 24 hours and provide a test.
 If they test negative, they will resume participation in camp.
 If they test positive, they will be sent home and we will alert families who may have been possibly exposed so that they may take precautions and plan accordingly.

 When is the latest we can change our mind about sending our child to camp?

 What will meals look like for campers and staff?

 Anything we missed?
-Email is at firstname.lastname@example.org or give us a call at 541-994-2383.
+Email us at firstname.lastname@example.org.